flutter/flutter/packages/flutter_tools/doc/daemon.md

 It runs a persistent, JSON-RPC based server to communicate with devices.
 IDEs and other tools can start the flutter tool in this mode and get device addition and removal notifications, as well as being able to programmatically start and stop apps on those devices.

 A set of `flutter daemon` commands/events are also exposed via `flutter run --machine` which allows IDEs and tools to launch flutter applications and interact to send commands like Hot Reload.
-Which commands/events are available in this mode is documented at the bottom of this document.
+The command and events that are available in this mode are documented at the bottom of this document.

 ## Protocol